zerotein/RCF/README.txt

-*This is README file for RCF.pl.
+*This is README file for Residue Contact Frequency described in the following paper

+Binding interface prediction by combining protein–protein docking results H Hwang, T Vreven, Z Weng - Proteins: Structure, Function, and Bioinformatics, 2014

 RCF.pl calculates Residue Contact Frequency (RCF) of each residue for a pair of protein structures using ZDOCK 3.0 output file.
 It requires A ZDOCK 3.0 output file and ZDOCK input protein structures that were used for ZDOCK run.